- Bike Helmet Safety Continues All Summer!

 Since 2011, the Ohio AAP has operated the Put a Lid on It!
 Campaign to promote Bike Helmet Safety Awareness.
 Millions of people have heard the message of helmet safety through the campaign and more than 57,000 helmets have been given out.

-For the third year, the Ohio AAP is partnering with the Ohio Department of Transportation (ODOT) to distribute up to 10,000 bike helmets to organizations around the state.
+For the fourth year, the Ohio AAP is partnering with the Ohio Department of Transportation (ODOT) to distribute up to 10,000 bike helmets to organizations around the state.
 ODOT will again allow the Ohio AAP to set up boxes with thousands of helmets at their facility near downtown Columbus to hand out to police departments, schools, and dozens of other organizations that had previously filled out an application for the program.
-These organizations will hold events during Bike Helmet Safety Awareness Month (May 2017).
+These organizations will hold events during Bike Helmet Safety Awareness Month (May 2018).
 Please contact Hayley Southworth for more information on becoming involved in Bike Helmet Safety with the Ohio AAP.

 Bike Helmet Safety Testimonials